IGN: Subsidiaries and spin-offs

 The role-playing video game interest website Vault Network was acquired by IGN in 1999.
 GameStats, a review aggregation website, was founded by IGN in 2004.
 GameStats includes a "GPM" (Game Popularity Metric) rating system which incorporates an average press score and average gamer score, as well as the number of page hits for the game.
 However, the site is no longer being updated.
 The Xbox interest site, TeamXbox, and the PC game website VE3D were acquired in 2003.
 IGN Entertainment merged with GameSpy Industries in 2005.
 The merger also brought the game download site FilePlanet into the IGN group; as of 2011 both FilePlanet and the GameSpy website still operate as video game-related web sites.
 IGN Entertainment acquired the online male lifestyle magazine AskMen in 2005.
 In 2004, IGN acquired film review aggregator Rotten Tomatoes and in 2010, sold the website to Flixster.
 In October 2017, Humble Bundle announced that it was being acquired by IGN.

+IGN Entertainment acquired Gamer Network and its properties in May 2024 for an undisclosed sum.
+These included Eurogamer, Rock Paper Shotgun, VG247 and others.
+As a result, some layoffs were made due to redundancies.